stpham-net/javascript-tutorial-en/1-js/05-data-types/04-array/article.md

 - `unshift(...items)` adds items to the beginning.

 To loop over the elements of the array:

   - `for (let i=0; i<arr.length; i++)` -- works fastest, old-browser-compatible.
   - `for (let item of arr)` -- the modern syntax for items only,
   - `for (let i in arr)` -- never use.

-We will return to arrays and study more methods to add, remove, extract elements and sort arrays in the chapter <info:array-methods>.
+We will return to arrays and study more methods to add, remove, extract elements and sort arrays in the chapter **array-methods**.